Thom3052/Ids-above-head/README.md

 # IDs Above Head

-This script displays player IDs above their heads in GTA V when you press the **Z key**.
+This script displays player IDs above their heads in a FiveM server when you press the **Z key**.
 Below you will find instructions for installation and configuration.

 ## Installation